-We’re gearing up for the first VOUS Girl of 2023.
+We just hosted the first VOUS Girl of 2023.
 There’s really nothing like it — thousands of women of all ages, from all walks of life, gathered together to lift up the name of Jesus.
 It’s the most special time of encouragement, worship, and community.
 A true sisterhood of strength for every season.

 Over the next few weeks, we’ll pull treasures out of Jeremiah 17:7-8.
 It reads, “But blessed are those who trust in the Lord and have made the Lord their hope and confidence.
 They are like trees planted along a riverbank, with roots that reach deep into the water.
 Such trees are not bothered by the heat or worried by long months of drought.
 Their leaves stay green, and they never stop producing fruit.”